spinnaker-hackathon/gardening/README.md

 ## What is this and why do I care?
 This is quickstart documentation for the Spinnaker Gardening Days #communityHack, a series of open-source Spinnaker hackathons open to anyone in the community, including newcomers.
 The goal of this doc is help you get started participating.

 Right now, humans are more isolated than ever; however, we're coming together virtually like never before.
 The culture of dispersed and asynchronous collaboration at the foundation of open source seems more relevant than ever as we must together rise to a totally overwhelming and frightening challenge.
-Spinnaker Gardening Days aims the shine a light of fun and hope into a place where we can envision a future of great software delivery bringing us closer to the experiences that matter.
+Spinnaker Gardening Days aims the shine a light of fun and hope into our community.
+We envision a future of great software delivery bringing us closer to the experiences that matter.
 Let's solve together; you'll have fun, we promise!

 ## When is the event?
 The first event will take place online on April 9 & 10, 2020.
 [Click here](https://www.eventbrite.com/e/spinnaker-gardening-days-communityhack-tickets-97845696111) to register.
 Tickets are available for the hackathon.